yurylyt/netcomm_elixir_vs_python/README.md

 # Elixir vs Python Performance Comparison

 This repository hosts a minimal simulation used to compare Elixir and Python performance on the same problem (all‑pairs agent dialogue with simple probabilistic updates).
-The Elixir implementation is available now; the Python counterpart will be added under `python/` for side‑by‑side benchmarking.
+There are three implementations for side‑by‑side benchmarking:

+- Elixir (base): async Task engine
+- Elixir (proc): GenServer/Coordinator engine
+- Python: single process with optional multiprocessing

 ## Repository Layout
-- `elixir/`: Mix project containing the Elixir MiniSim core (`MiniSim` and `MiniSim.Model.*`).
+- `elixir/`: Mix project containing the Elixir MiniSim core (`MiniSim` and `MiniSim.Model.*`) and both engines.
-- `python/`: Planned Python port with identical behavior and parameters.
+- `python/`: Python port with identical behavior and parameters.

-- `AGENTS.md`: Contributor guidelines for structure, style, and workflow.
+## Implementations
+- Elixir — base (async tasks):
+  - Module: `MiniSim`
+  - Entry: `MiniSim.run(num_agents, iterations, seed, chunk_size)`
+  - All‑pairs per tick; pairs are processed in parallel using `Task.async_stream` with `chunk_size` controlling batch size.
+  - Uses a shared 64‑bit LCG RNG wired through the pipeline to ensure determinism across runs.

+- Elixir — proc (GenServer):
+  - Module: `MiniSim.Proc`
+  - Entry: `MiniSim.Proc.run(num_agents, iterations, seed, chunk_size)` (chunk size is ignored for parity only)
+  - One GenServer per agent plus a Coordinator.
+On each tick, the Coordinator snapshots agents (ETS), broadcasts start, collects contributions from agents i for all j < i, merges deterministically, applies preferences, and draws votes.
+  - RNG state is passed from `MiniSim.Proc.run/4` into the Coordinator and consumed in the same order as the base engine.
+Results match the base engine for the same seed and parameters.

+- Python:
+  - CLI: `python3 python/main.py --agents N --iterations N --seed S --chunk-size C [--procs P]`
+  - Library: `from minisim import run; run(agents, iterations, seed, chunk_size, procs=1)`
+  - Single‑process baseline with optional multiprocessing over chunks for pair computation.
+  - Uses the same 64‑bit LCG RNG for deterministic parity with Elixir.

 ## Elixir: Quick Start
 Prereqs: Elixir ≥ 1.18 and Erlang/OTP matching your Elixir, internet access for deps (first run).